pnojai/cunyds/DATA607/Project01/DATA607_Project01.md

 - Download date: Mon Sep 16 19:21:59 2019
 - Location for processing: ./DATA607/Project01/data.

-## Output
+## Output and report
 Data processing produces a list of data frames.
 The name of the list is created at run time.
 Depositing the output into a list permits processing of multiple input files and retaining their output separately.
+These lists may be viewed by sourcing this R Markdown file in RStudio.

 The output list contains these data frames: